ExpTime Tableaux for the Description Logic SHIQ Based on Global State Caching and Integer Linear Feasibility Checking: Introduction

 As \SHIQ is a well-known and useful DL, developing a complexity-optimal tableau decision procedure for checking satisfiability of a knowledge base in \SHIQ is very desirable.
 The lack of such a procedure in a relatively long period up to the current work suggests that the problem is not easy at all.
 For example, in~\cite{GoreW09} Gor{\'e} and Widmann wrote {\em ``The extension to role hierarchies and transitive roles should not present difficulties, but the extension to include nominals and qualified number restrictions is not obvious to us.''.}

-In this paper we give the first \EXPTIME tableau decision procedure for checking satisfiability of a knowledge base in the DL \SHIQ.
-The complexity is measured using binary representation for numbers.
-Our procedure is based on global state caching and integer linear feasibility checking.
+In this paper we give the first \EXPTIME tableau decision procedure for checking satisfiability of a knowledge base in the DL \SHIQ when numbers are coded in unary.\footnote{This corrects the claim that the complexity is measured using binary representation for numbers, which appeared in the previous versions of the current paper and the conference paper~\cite{SHIQ-ICCSAMA}.} Our procedure is based on global state caching and integer linear feasibility checking.
 Both of them are essential for our procedure in order to have the optimal complexity.
 Global state caching can be replaced by global caching plus cuts, which still guarantee the optimal complexity.
 However, we choose global state caching to avoid inefficient cuts although it makes our procedure more complicated.

 We are aware of only Farsiniamarj's master thesis~\cite{Farsiniamarj08} (written under supervision of Haarslev) as a work that directly combines tableaux with integer programming.
 Some related works~\cite{OK99,HM01,HTM01} are discussed in that thesis and we refer the reader there for details.
 In~\cite{Farsiniamarj08} Farsiniamarj presented a hybrid tableau calculus for the DL \SHQ (a restricted version of \SHIQ without inverse roles), which is based on the so-called atomic decomposition technique and combines arithmetic and logical reasoning.
 He stated that {\em ``The most prominent feature of this hybrid calculus is that it reduces reasoning about qualified number restrictions to integer linear programming. [\ldots] In comparison to other standard description logic reasoners, our approach demonstrates an overall runtime improvement of several orders of magnitude.''}~\cite{Farsiniamarj08}.
 On the complexity matter, Farsiniamarj wrote {\em ``the complexity of the algorithm seems to be characterized by a double-exponential function''} \cite[page 79]{Farsiniamarj08}.
 That is, his algorithm for \SHQ is not complexity-optimal.